 A Brief History

 On January 8, 2005, the United States Navy, normally pretty safe drivers of large grey boats, managed another one of those “Naval Oops Moments” we keep writing about when the nuclear powered submarine, USS San Francisco (SSN-711) (Los Angeles Class attack sub), managed to collide at full speed with an underwater mountain off the coast of Guam in the Pacific Ocean.
-Operating at a depth of 525 and sailing at flank (maximum, but classified) speed, it is a true testament to the brilliance of the designers and builders of the sub that the boat and its crew were not lost.
+Operating at a depth of 525 feet and sailing at flank speed (the maximum, but classified top speed), it is a true testament to the brilliance of the designers and builders of the sub that the boat and its crew were not lost.
 Only 1 man was killed, and while that death is tragic, the fact that more of the crew were not killed is borderline amazing.

 To illustrate the size of the San Francisco we compare it to the American World War II submarine Gato Class, which were 311 feet and 8 inches long with a submerged displacement (loaded) of 2424 tons, with a comparatively small crew of only 6 officers and 54 enlisted men.
 The Gato Class boats had a beam of 27 feet compared to the 33 foot beam of the San Francisco.